-My experience with our schools also began in 1984, when I worked as part of a community effort to build a new playground for our neighborhood school, Abingdon Elementary.
+Prior to joining the County Board, I spent 15 years on the School Board, but my experience with our schools also began in 1984, when I worked as part of a community effort to build a new playground for our neighborhood school, Abingdon Elementary.
 My two daughters were 2 and 5 years-old at the time.
 I went on to be the volunteer co-coordinator for the PTA, then the ACI representative and finally the PTA President at Abingdon.

 Experience / Leadership

-Chair, Arlington County School Board, 1999 to 2001, 2004-2005, Jan-June ’07; Member, Arlington County School Board, 1996 to present; Member, Council of Governments National Capitol Region Emergency Preparedness Council 2004 to present; Member, Governor’s Commonwealth Preparedness Transition Policy Committee Dec ’05- Jan ’06; Chair, Capitol Region Subcommittee, Commonwealth Preparedness Transition Policy Committee Jan ’06; Member, Governor’s P-16 Council Dec ’05 to present; Chair, Communications Workgroup of Governor’s P-16 Council, June ’07; Independent Consultant/Facilitator for career and Myers-Briggs counseling/workshops, 1984-1996; Associate Director, Mount Holyoke College Washington Internship Program, 1979-1984; Legislative Aide, Representative Lee Hamilton (D. Ind.), 1977-1979; Country Desk Assistant, Africa Region, US Peace Corps, 1976-1977; Peace Corps Volunteer (English (TEFL) teacher) and Trainer, Central African Republic, 1973-1975
+Member, Arlington County Board 2012 to present; Chair, Arlington County School Board, 1999 to 2001, 2004-2005, Jan-June ’07; Member, Arlington County School Board, 1996 to 2012; Member, Council of Governments National Capitol Region Emergency Preparedness Council 2004 to present; Member, Governor’s Commonwealth Preparedness Transition Policy Committee Dec ’05- Jan ’06; Chair, Capitol Region Subcommittee, Commonwealth Preparedness Transition Policy Committee Jan ’06; Member, Governor’s P-16 Council Dec ’05 to present; Chair, Communications Workgroup of Governor’s P-16 Council, June ’07; Independent Consultant/Facilitator for career and Myers-Briggs counseling/workshops, 1984-1996; Associate Director, Mount Holyoke College Washington Internship Program, 1979-1984; Legislative Aide, Representative Lee Hamilton (D. Ind.), 1977-1979; Country Desk Assistant, Africa Region, US Peace Corps, 1976-1977; Peace Corps Volunteer (English (TEFL) teacher) and Trainer, Central African Republic, 1973-1975